- Home

 Vein Treatments

-There are several techniques for removing or reducing unwanted varicose veins or spider veins in your legs.
-These range from injecting medications into the smallest veins (sclerotherapy) to endovenous laser ablation or surgery for larger veins.
-The University of Kansas Health System offers state-of-the-art treatment options for varicose and spider vein removal.
+There are several techniques for treatment of unwanted varicose veins and spider veins in your legs.
+These range from injecting medications into the smallest veins (sclerotherapy) to endovenous ablation (a minimally invasive procedure) of larger veins.
+The University of Kansas Health System offers state-of-the-art treatment options for varicose and spider veins.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.